agalue/opennms-drift-kubernetes/README.md

 * Service created for Kafka.
 * Use `ConfigMaps` to centralize configuration.
 * Use `Secrets` for the passwords.
+* Simplify deployment.
-* Improve IAM Role handling for the external-dns.
+* Add support for Helm.